Interview with Rob Kooper: Buffers ‘widebodies’ also act as rainwater buffer

 Rainwater buffer zones

 To do this, the local water board sets special requirements for new-build projects that involve new paved or asphalted areas.
-18% extra 'open water’ must be created to accommodate the extra run-off water in addition to the newly constructed paved area.
+Around 18% more 'open water’ must be created to accommodate the extra run-off water in addition to the newly constructed paved area.

 “That open water could be a drainage ditch or a pond”, explained Rob Kooper, project manager at Uniform Platform.
 “It is intended to act as a buffer zone for excess rainwater, where the rainwater can collect temporarily – when we have heavy rainfall, for instance”.